Newborn Metabolic Screening

 certain conditions, including metabolic disorders.

-A metabolic disorder is one that gets in the way of how the body breaks down food
+A metabolic disorder is one that gets in the way of how the body breaks down food,

-development.
+affect a baby's development.
 They can cause organ damage or even death.

 By screening for these disorders at birth, healthcare providers are then able to treat